-On the picture below we can see the drop in frequency in we have zero pulse.
+In the picture below we can see the drop in frequency in we have zero pulse.
 The drop is seen clearly so we could use that to detect the Zero pulse.
 Angle will always start at that position.
 For the software to clearly see this drop or peak, the length of the gap must be more than 3 pulses.
-So the software will have no problem detecting the Zero pulse because the frequency will drop for 70%.
+So the software will have no problem detecting the Zero pulse because the frequency will drop by 70%.

-Image 69: Drop in frequency diagram in case of a zero pulse signal
+Image 69: Drop-in frequency diagram in case of a zero pulse signal

 We have to adjust the trigger levels to get reliable pulses from the optical sensor.
-The trigger level has to be set after the sensor in mounted because it depends on the distance to the tape.
+The trigger level has to be set after the sensor is mounted because it depends on the distance to the tape.

 Image 70: Adjusting trigger levels with desire to get reliable pulses

 After further adjustment, it will get better and better until we can see the gap nicely.